Bray Park suburb profile

 Bray Park property market performance

-Bray Park's property market has shown significant growth in house values over the past 12 months, with a 16.2% increase, bringing the median house price to $811,000.
-In contrast, unit values have remained stable, with no change over the same period, and a median unit price of $114,450.
+Bray Park's property market has shown robust growth over the past 12 months, with house values increasing by 12.5%, bringing the median house price to $850,000.
+The unit market remains largely inactive, with no significant change in median value and minimal sales activity.

 Bray Park demographics